apmaros/together/docs/modern_continous_integration_pipeline.md

 ```
 on:
-  release:
+  push:
-    types: [published]
+    branches: [ master ]
 ```

 Workflow trigger is defined by activity on Github.
 It closely follows git events such as `pull_request`, `push`, or `release`.
-This case sets up `release` to be trigger the build to have better control over deployment.
-However, it is common practice to deploy upon push to master.
+In this case when a commit is pushed to master build is triggered.

 **Checkout Repository**<br>